 Dupuytren’s contracture: A gradual hardening of the soft tissue in the palm and fingers keeps them straight and is difficult to flex.
 Dividing the bands wrapped around the tendons of this region alleviates the condition.

-Trigger finger: This condition is characterized by a perpetual bent to the finger in a flexed position.
+Trigger finger: This condition is characterised by a perpetual bent to the finger in a flexed position.
 When you try to relax the muscles around the region, it becomes very painful.
 This constant pain results from the hardening of the tendons that assist in flexing the muscles in that particular region.
 They sometimes may or may not be accompanied by trauma.

 Hand conditions involving the joints around the hand, wrist, or elbow like arthritis would require quite complex surgical procedures such as a joint fusion and replacement or even a complex rebuilding of the whole joint.
 The technique to be used would be determined by the extent of damage.